asmuth/brokerd/readme.md

 Fyrehose
 ========

-Fyrehose is a scala-based pub/sub daemon that distributes JSON encoded events.
-It allows subscribers to filter their event stream on the server side and to replay their event history.
+Fyrehose is a scala-based pub/sub daemon for JSON messages.
+It allows subscribers to filter messages on the server side and to replay their message history.

-In simple streaming mode, it handles throughputs beyond 100mbit/s.

 Synopsis
 --------

-To add/publish events, you connect via TCP and send your data as arbitray (possibly nested) json-objects.
-Consequent events/json-objects may be seperated by newline, whitespace, zero-byte or tab.
-The only constraint on the format of your json events is that Fyrehose will add a `_time` key containing the timestamp at which the event was received if it doesn't exist already (you can also use this to retroactively add events).
+To add/publish messages, you connect via TCP and send your data as arbitray (possibly nested) json-objects.
+Consequent messages/json-objects may be seperated by newline, whitespace, zero-byte or tab.
+The only constraint on the format of your json messages is that Fyrehose will add a `_time` key containing the timestamp at which the message was received if it doesn't exist already (you can also use this to retroactively add messages).

-To retrieve/subscribe to events, you send your query over the same connection.
+To retrieve/subscribe to messages, you send your query over the same connection.
 Every query must end with a newline ("\n").
 The response consists of one or more newline-seperated json objects.
 Unless in keepalive-mode, Fyrehose will close the connection after a query has finished.
-You can only run one query at a time, but you can still publish events while the query is running.
-The order of events within a response is not guaranteed to be chronological.
+You can only run one query at a time, but you can still publish messages while the query is running.
+The order of messages within a response is not guaranteed to be chronological.

-_add a few example events:_
+_add a few example messages:_

     echo '{ "action": "signup", "referrer": "ref1" }' | nc localhost 2323
     echo '{ "action": "signup", "referrer": "ref2" }' | nc localhost 2323